Nursing in Iran: Nursing and related titles and education

 Nurses by holding master's degree after passing entrance exam, are eligible to continue their study in PhD in the field of Nursing.
 Duration of this program is 4 years and the graduates mainly will work in educational and research sections.
 At present annually 20 persons are graduated in this program.

 Nursing jobs in Iran

 According to the census, approximately 120,000 nurses are currently working in Iran in various specialties.
-Most work in hospitals and health centers that are part of the Ministry of Health, Treatment & Medical Education.
-Nurses also work in the hospitals affiliated to the social security organization, armed forces, private sector, and charity sector.

-Within increasing independence in recent years, nurses have established offices of consultancy and render nursing care services to clients in their homes.

-Currently, it is only necessary to hold an accredited academic degree to work as a nurse but there are plans for nurses to take RN examination after graduation.

 Upon the approval and execution of the continuous education act, Iranian nurses should obtain score of 15 every year in various educational courses held by the Ministry of Health of Universities, Scientific Associations, and Nursing organizations.